gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 author of [Argument Clinic](https://peps.python.org/pep-0436/), release manager for Python 3.4 and 3.5, and the engineer behind the original [Gilectomy](https://github.com/larryhastings/gilectomy) experiment to remove the GIL.

-> [!NOTE]
-> **When to use blanket:**
+{{< callout kind="tip" title="When to use blanket:" >}}

->
-> - You have a flaky concurrency test you can't reproduce on demand.
+- You have a flaky concurrency test you can't reproduce on demand.
-> - You want a regression test that pins one specific thread interleaving.
+- You want a regression test that pins one specific thread interleaving.
-> - You're porting a library to free-threaded Python and need confidence the locks behave under both schedulers.
+- You're porting a library to free-threaded Python and need confidence the locks behave under both schedulers.
-> - You want test coverage on an `except` branch that fires under one specific ordering.
+- You want test coverage on an `except` branch that fires under one specific ordering.
-> - You want a concurrency test that reads as a specification of what should happen.
+- You want a concurrency test that reads as a specification of what should happen.

+{{< /callout >}}

 ## Quick start